A microscopic theory of Curzon-Ahlborn heat engine

 \textit{Summary and discussion.}---In this Letter, we realize the Curzon-Ahlborn heat engine with a Brownian particle in the highly underdamped regime.
-A microscopic theory of the CA engine is formulated based on this model.
-All preconditions of the CA engine including the endoreversibility, Newton's cooling law and the constant temperature difference, are derived as consequences of the microscopic theory.
-In addition, we prove rigorously that in the highly underdamped regime, the CA efficiency is always the EMP irrespective of the symmetry of the dissipation.
-Hence, we lay a solid foundation for the CA efficiency.
+By adopting the method of stochastic differential equation of energy, we formulate a microscopic theory of the CA engine based on this model.
+This theory gives microscopic interpretation of all assumptions of the CA engine model including the endoreversibility, Newton's cooling law and the constant temperature difference.
+Hence, we lay a solid foundation for the CA engine.

-From this microscopic theory, the explicit control scheme of the work parameter $\lambda(t)$ can be uniquely determined, which leads to the maximum power of the Brownian engine.
-The control scheme $\lambda(t)$ associated with the maximum power for any given efficiency can be obtained base on the microscopic theory.
-Also, we can reproduce the results in the low-dissipation regime \citep{Esposito_2010,Holubec2016,GonzalezAyala2017,Ma2018,GonzalezAyala2020,Abiuso2020,Ma2020}.
-Thus, our microscopic realization of the CA engine includes the low-dissipation regime as a special case.
-By utilizing the stochastic differential equation of the energy, we caluculate the generating function of work and heat.
-We obtain the analytical results of statistics of the power and the efficiency together with the fluctuation theorems of the Brownian CA engine.
-We also verify analytically the $1/\tau$ scaling of the variance of the power and the efficiency.
-These quantitative results about the CA engine bring important insights to the studies of finite-time thermodynamics beyond the low-dissipation regime.
-Moreover, our study will shed new light on the experimental explorations about finite-time Brownian engine, and inspire future studies about the design of nanomachines with higher power and efficiency.
+From this microscopic theory, the explicit control scheme $\lambda(t)$ of the CA engine can be uniquely determined, which leads to the maximum power of the Brownian engine.
+The control scheme associated with the maximum power for any given efficiency can be obtained based on the microscopic theory.
+In addition, we calculate the generating function of work and heat, and obtain the analytical results of statistics of the power and the efficiency together with the fluctuation theorems of the Brownian CA engine.
+These quantitative results about the CA engine bring important insights to the studies of finite-time thermodynamics beyond the low-dissipation regime \citep{Esposito_2010,Holubec2016,GonzalezAyala2017,Ma2018,GonzalezAyala2020,Abiuso2020,Ma2020}.
+For example, results about the average power and efficiency of the CA engine remain valid when downsizing the working substance to a single Brownian particle, but fluctuations become prominent.
+Our study will shed new light on the experimental explorations about finite-time Brownian engine, and may inspire future studies about the design of nanomachines with higher power and efficiency.

-\textit{Acknowledge.}---H. T. Quan acknowledges support from the National Science Foundation of China under Grants No. 11775001, No. 11534002, and No. 11825001.
+\textit{Acknowledgement.}---H. T. Quan thanks Zhan-Chun Tu for valuable comments and acknowledges support from the National Science Foundation of China under Grants No. 11775001, No. 11534002, and No. 11825001.